 The Jelly Bean rollout for Galaxy device has been fast and furious as of late, with Samsung making the update available to nearly all of its current and former flagship devices.
 Today's the day for T-Mobile's version of the Galaxy S II – but the download is only available via Samsung's Kies software.

 In order to pull the update, you'll need to be on the latest official firmware from T-Mobile, and must have at least 50% battery.
+Otherwise, grab the newest version of Kies, plug up, and get to downloading – the 756MB file is going to take some time on slower connections.
 Read More

 According to a forum post on AT&T's support site and some scattered user reports, the carrier's Galaxy S II variant is receiving a small update today.
 Rolling out over the air as you read these words, the software fixes an issue where devices would become unresponsive or power down while idle.

 The update also includes the requisite "security enhancements."
 If you haven't updated your phone to 4.0 yet, well for starters, why not?
+Secondly, you'll need to do so first before you can apply the update.
+This is rolling out over the air, so hit your Settings app to find it or just wait for the notification to show up.
 Read More

 We sure weren't expecting this, but today Sprint announced on its support site that the Epic 4G Touch (the Now Network's branded version of the Galaxy S II) is getting an update to Jelly Bean.
 Undoubtedly version 4.1, but this would still be a welcome upgrade as it brings with it the ability to access Google Now, among a host of other features.